fleger42/libft/README.md

 - [x] No memory leaks
 - [x] Norm

 The goal of this project is to make our own version of the standard library libc.
-Every functions must work the same way as libc functions
+Every functions must work the same way as libc does

 ## Final grade:
 105/100